We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many home remedies have little or no reliable scientific evidence to back them up; however, individuals report success using them to remove warts.

 Apple cider vinegar is an acidic substance made from fermented apple juice.
 It’s thought to work like salicylic acid, a common wart treatment that peels away infected skin, eventually removing the wart.

 Vinegar also has natural antimicrobial properties that may help fight HPV, but more studies are necessary.

 To try it, mix 2-parts apple cider vinegar and 1-part water.
 Soak a cotton ball with this mixture.
 Place it on the wart, and cover it with a bandage.
 Leave it on for three to four hours.

 Always dilute apple cider vinegar with water.
 The acidity may cause irritation and chemical burns.
 Also, don’t apply it on open wounds.

 Shop for apple cider vinegar.

-However, no research links potassium to the treatment of warts or viral skin infections.
-There also isn’t scientific evidence that banana peels fight HPV.
+However, there’s not actually any research linking banana peels to the treatment of warts or viral skin infections, nor is there scientific evidence that banana peels fight HPV.